-March 2018 marks the 14th anniversary of the Fraud Prevention Month campaign in Canada.
+March 2022 will mark the 18th anniversary of the Fraud Prevention Month campaign in Canada.
 The campaign is an annual education and awareness program that aims to educate Canadians on how to: Recognize, Reject, and Report fraud.

 Every year, millions of dollars are stolen from unsuspecting Canadians.
-However, only a few number of fraud victims end up reporting to the appropriate authorities – about 5% of victims per year.
+However, only a few numbers of fraud victims end up reporting to the appropriate authorities – about 5% of victims per year.

-There are many reasons for why people don’t report fraud, including:
+There are many reasons why people don’t report fraud, including:

 - Embarrassment: Nobody likes to admit that they have been taken for a sucker.